idaocracy/NaninovelPostProcess/README.md

 Installation
 1. In Unity's Package Manager, click the plus sign and navigate to *Add package from git URL...*.
 If you don't have git installed, install it and restart the computer.
 2. Type in https://github.com/idaocracy/NaninovelPostProcess.git and it should install automatically.
 3. Follow step 3 and onwards in the old installation instructions.

+**NOTE**: In case you want to make changes to the default settings of an effect prefab, make a copy of it and assign it to the Spawn resources instead.

 ### Old version (V1)
 Check this video for a quick guide on installation and usage: